department-of-veterans-affairs/vets-website/content/pages/pension/rates.md

 | You qualify for A&A benefits | $25,525 |

 **Note:**
-- **If you have more than 1 child,** add $2,205 to your MAPR amount for each additional child.
+- **If you have more than 1 dependent,** add $2,205 to your MAPR amount for each additional dependent.
-- **If you have a child who works,** you may exclude their income up to $10,400 for 2017.
+- **If you have a child who works,** you may exclude their wages up to $10,400 for 2017.
 - **If you have medical expenses,** you may deduct only the amount that’s above 5% of your MAPR amount ($845 for a Veteran with 1 dependent).

 #### For Veterans with no dependents: